 This example just takes the 1-3 Day Shipping Option returned from Mimeo Connect Cloud Print - Order Service API.
 Others options are available.

 Billing for print jobs can be handled either through Mimeo account credit, credit card on file, or passed along with the code displayed above.

-You may want to consider custom Google Docs Marketplace templates to match the documents you specify inyour Mimeo.com account.
-Any Google Apps users can use a template to build a bound documents then print using the registered Google Cloud Printer.
-This will ensure higher quality bound documents.
+You may want to consider using a custom Google Docs Marketplace templates to match the documents you specific in your Mimeo.com account.
+Google Apps users can use a template to build flyers, brochures and other documents, then print using registered Google Cloud Printer.
+This will ensure high quality documents.

-This is just one sample of what is possible for commercially bound documents like books, magazines, newsletters and reports to Mimeo.com using Google Apps and Google Cloud Print.
+This is just one sample of what is possible for commercially printing single sheet flyers and brochures to Mimeo.com using Google Apps and Google Cloud Print.
 The code sample for this how to can be downloaded from Github.

-Tags: Books, Bound Documents, Google Cloud Print, Google Docs, Magazine
+Tags: Brochures, Flyers, Google Cloud Print, Google Docs